Determinism in Continuous Queries on Confluent Cloud for Apache Flink

 A non-deterministic update (NDU) occurs when non-deterministic column values interfere with the update messages that operators use to maintain internal state.
 Unlike simple non-deterministic results — where the query works but produces inconsistent output across runs — NDU can cause incorrect results or runtime errors.

 Flink implements a complete incremental update mechanism based on the continuous query on dynamic tables abstraction.
-All operations that need to generate incremental messages maintain complete internal state data, and the operation of the entire query pipeline, including the complete directed acyclic graph (DAG) from source to sink operators, relies on the guarantee of correct delivery of update messages between operators, which can be broken by non-determinism, leading to errors.
+All operations that need to generate incremental messages maintain complete internal state data, and the operation of the entire query pipeline, including the complete directed acyclic graph (DAG) from source to sink operators, relies on the guarantee of correct delivery of update messages between operators.
+Non-determinism can break this guarantee, leading to errors.

 Update messages (the changelog) can contain these message types: